valkey-io/valkey-glide/java/README.md

 The Java client (javababushka) contains the following parts:

-1. A Java client (lib folder): wrapper to rust-client
+1. A Java client (lib folder): wrapper to rust-client.
-2. An examples script: to sanity test javababushka and similar java-clients against a redis host
+2. An examples script: to sanity test javababushka and similar java-clients against a redis host.
-3. A benchmark app: to performance benchmark test javababushka and similar java-clients against a redis host
+3. A benchmark app: to performance benchmark test javababushka and similar java-clients against a redis host.

 ## Building

+First time initializing the project, you will need to create the gradle wrapper: `gradle wrapper`.

 You can assemble the Java clients benchmarks by compiling using `./gradlew build`.